Medicare * Medicaid * CHIP * Supplemental Income

-Clinical trials participation can be other option for free or reduced cost dental treatments for patients with teeth and other oral problems.
+Clinical trial participation can be another option for free or reduced-cost dental treatments for patients with teeth and other oral problems.
 One federally funded (through research and project grants) organization that conducts dental clinical trials is the National Institute of Dental and Craniofacial Research (NIDCR).

 The NIDCR sometimes seeks volunteers with specific dental, oral, and craniofacial conditions to participate in its research studies, also known as clinical trials.
 Researchers may provide study participants with limited free or low-cost dental treatment for the particular condition they are studying.

 To find out if there are any National Institute of Dental and Craniofacial Research clinical trials that you might fit into, visit the NIDCR web site here and click on “Clinical Trials.”

 You can search for trials conducted on the National Institutes of Health (NIH) campus and at institutions across the country or search by a dental or medical condition, treatment, or sponsor.

 For a complete list of all federally funded clinical trials, visit Clinical Trials.